asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

-Now let's go ahead and test this implementation with a couple different variations to ensure our types are working properly and the code does what we expect it to do for both synchronous and asynchronous operations!
-Below I've added test cases for synchronous, asynchronous and promise based arguments.
-For each different variant I've included one that throws and one that returns successfully.
+Let's go ahead and test this implementation with a couple different variations to ensure our types are working properly and the code does what is expected for both synchronous and asynchronous operations!
+Below I've added test cases for synchronous, asynchronous and promise based `fn` arguments.
+For each different variant I've included one that throws and one that returns successfully:

 ```ts
 async function main() {